How To Survive A 10,000-Foot Fall

 "It's one of two things: either a severe head injury, or a massive hemorrhage," Bender says.

-By ensuring your head isn't the first thing to hit the ground, you can at least help avoid one of those things.
+By ensuring your head isn't the first thing to hit the ground, you can at least reduce the chances of one of those things.

 Don't fall in the first place